MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Add-MgBetaGroupSiteContentTypeCopyFromContentTypeHub.md

 This method is part of the content type publishing changes to optimize the syncing of published content types to sites and lists, effectively switching from a 'push everywhere' to 'pull as needed' approach.
 The method allows users to pull content types directly from the content type hub to a site or list.
 For more information, see getCompatibleHubContentTypes and the blog post Syntex Product Updates - August 2021.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Add-MgGroupSiteContentTypeCopyFromContentTypeHub](/powershell/module/Microsoft.Graph.Groups/Add-MgGroupSiteContentTypeCopyFromContentTypeHub?view=graph-powershell-1.0)

 ## SYNTAX